kahinimehta/SocialRecognitionTask/script.md

 ---

-### Welcome Screen 1
+### Welcome Screen 1 (Practice: Amy's Assistant Carly)
 **Display says:**
 "Greetings!

-You've just joined a small photography studio.

-Amy, a professional photographer, is preparing images for an upcoming exhibition.
+You've just joined Amy's photography studio.
+She's preparing images for an upcoming exhibition.

-She needs help sorting through large sets of images and deciding which ones truly belong.
-Will you be her employee of the month?"
+Carly, her assistant, will walk you through a short practice to get familiar with the task."

-**Display shows:** Image of Amy below the text, "Amy" label under the image, CONTINUE button (bottom right).
+**Display shows:** Image of Carly (same as Amy) below the text, "Carly" label under the image, CONTINUE button (bottom right).

 **What to say:**
-"This is Amy, your partner for this task.
-You'll be helping her sort through images for an exhibition.
+"This is Carly, Amy's assistant.
+She'll walk you through a short practice to learn the task.
+The actual work will be with Amy.
 Click CONTINUE when you're ready."

 ---